alanwatsonforster/ratir-web-site/index.md

 # RATIR

 RATIR was a dedicated multi-channel optical and infrared imager for the robotic 1.5-meter Johnson telescope at the [Observatory Astronómico Nacional](http://www.astrossp.unam.mx/) in Mexico.
-It was installed from 2012 to 2022.
+It was installed continuously from April 2012 to June 2022 and operated every night, subject to weather, engineering, and operational constaints.

 RATIR was designed for follow-up observations of the afterglows of [gamma-ray bursts](https://en.wikipedia.org/wiki/Gamma-ray_burst) (GRBs) detected by the [Neil Gehrels Swift Observatory](http://en.wikipedia.org/wiki/Swift_Gamma-Ray_Burst_Mission), but is also used for other science.